dmytro-demchyna/schema-keeper/README.md

 $keeper->deployDump('path_to_dump');
 ```

-You can wrap `verifyDump` into the PHPUnit test:
+You can wrap `verifyDump` into a PHPUnit test:

 ```php
 <?php